Project 6 is due on Thursday, May

 Book.java.

-Create a new book class, e.g. Encyclopedia.java with constructor Encyclopedia(pages,
+book class, e.g. Encyclopedia.java with constructor Encyclopedia(int pages,

 -